zarapurewal/rpn-calculator/static/README.md

   The two elements at the top of the stack are removed and the result of dividing them is pushed onto the stack.

+  Division should be integer division, with floating-point results rounded down to the nearest integer.

 Example:
   before: 674, 20, 5
   after: 674, 4